openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

-# Code of Conduct
+# OpenJS Foundation Code of Conduct

-The OpenJS Foundation and its member projects use [Contributor Covenant v2.0](https://contributor-covenant.org/version/2/0/code_of_conduct) as their code of conduct.
-The full text is included below in English, and [translations](https://www.contributor-covenant.org/translations) are available on the Contributor Covenant website.
+The OpenJS Foundation's code of conduct is based on the [Contributor Covenant][homepage].

 ## Commitment

-All recipients of reports commit to:
+The OpenJS Foundation (OpenJSF) makes the following commitments:

-- maintain the confidentiality with regard to the reporter and victim of an incident
+1. All complaints will be reviewed, investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
-- participate in the path for escalation as outlined in the section on Escalation when required
+2. The identity of the victim(s) and reporter(s) of a code of conduct violation will be kept confidential.

 ## Report an issue in a project